 Pet overpopulation - One female dog or cat producing a litter of four offspring each year will result in:

 - 12 offspring in two years

 - 36 offspring in three years

 - 324 offspring in five years

 - 4,327 offspring in seven years

 Please help us fight pet overpopulation by having your pets spayed or neutered.

 Controlling the feral cat population in Clark County

 Grant funding for organizations

 Clark County groups promoting animal welfare through spaying and neutering domestic pets may apply for funding.
-Applications are accepted January 1 through June 2.
-Funding decisions are made by the Animal Protection and Control Advisory Board.
+Applications are accepted through April 20, 2018.
+Funding decisions are made by the county manager.